Setup a Samba share on Linux via command line

 Installing Samba

 Samba usually comes installed with most Linux distributions.
-If you do need to install it, use the following commands (which will also auto-install dependencies).
+If you do need to install it, use the following commands to install Samba and all dependencies.
 On Ubuntu and other Debian-based distributions:

 sudo apt install -y samba